-FIRST YEAR EXPERIENCE (1 course required)

-Students with fewer than 30 transfer credits only.

-High-school-earned college credit does not exempt FTIC students from this requirement.

-SLS 1501 First Year Experience (1 cr)

-COMMUNICATION (2 three-credit courses required) These are Gordon Rule courses.
-Must earn "C" or better.

-ENC 1101 Writing and Rhetoric I (3 cr)

-ENC 1102 Writing and Rhetoric II (3 cr)

-HUMANITIES (2 three-credit courses required, one from Group One and one from Group Two.)
+FIRST YEAR EXPERIENCE (1 course required) FIRST YEAR EXPERIENCE (1 course required) This course provides a forum for integrating the FIU experience and for discussing issues promoting, intellectual, personal, academic, social growth and success as a member of the University community.
+All students entering the University with fewer than 30 semester hours are required to take this one-credit course.
+Highschool-earned college credit does not exempt students from this requirement.
+SLS 1501 First Year Experience (1 cr) COMMUNICATION (2 three-credit courses required) Students will demonstrate the ability to communicate effectively.
+Students will demonstrate the ability to analyze communication critically.
+These are Gordon Rule courses.
+Must earn "C" or higher.
+ENC 1101 Writing and Rhetoric I (3 cr) ENC 1102 Writing and Rhetoric II (3 cr) HUMANITIES (2 three-credit courses required; one from Group One and one from Group Two.)
+Students will confirm the ability to think critically through demonstrating interpretive ability and cultural literacy.
+Students will acquire competence in reflecting critically upon the human condition.
+Courses with "GRW" are Gordon Rule courses.
+Must earn a "C" of higher to earn GRW credit.
+Courses with "GL" satisfy the University's Global Learning requirement.
 Humanities - Group One (State Required): One course must be from the following list.

-ARH 2000 Exploring Art (3 cr) - GL

-- HUM 1020 Introduction to Humanities (3 cr)

-- LIT 1000 Introduction to Literature (3 cr)

-- MUL 1010 Music Literature/Music Appreciation (3 cr)

-- PHI 2010 Introduction to Philosophy (3 cr) GRW THE 2000 Theatre Appreciation (3 cr) GL

-- Humanities Group Two (FIU Required):

-One course must be from the following list.

-- AFH 2000 African Civilizations (3 cr) GRW/GL - AMH 2041 Origins of American Civilization (3 cr) GRW/GL - AMH 2042 Modern American Civilization (3 cr) GRW/GL - ARC 2701 History of Architecture 1 (3 cr) GRW - ENG 2012 Approaches to Literature (3 cr) GRW - EUH 2011 Western Civ.: Early European Civilization (3 cr) GRW/GL - EUH 2021 Western Civ.: Medieval to Modern Europe (3 cr) GRW/GL - EUH 2030 Western Civ.: Europe in the Modern Era (3 cr) GRW/GL - HUM 3214 Ancient Classical Culture & Civilization (3 cr) GRW - HUM 3306 History of Ideas (3 cr) GRW - IDS 3309 How We Know What We Know (3 cr) GRW/GL - LAH 2020 Latin American Civilization (3 cr) GRW/GL - PHH 2063 Classics in Phil.: Intro. to the History of Phil.
-(3 cr) GRW - PHI 2600 Introduction to Ethics (3 cr) GRW - POT 3013 Ancient & Medieval Political Theory (3 cr) GRW - REL 2011 Introduction to Religion (3 cr) GRW/GL - SPC 3230 Rhetorical Comm.: A Theory Civil Discourse (3 cr) GRW - SPC 3271 Rhetoric & Public Address (3 cr) GRW WOH 2001 World Civilization (3 cr) GRW/GL
+ARH 2000 Exploring Art (3 cr) - GL HUM 1020 Introduction to Humanities (3 cr) LIT 1000 Introduction to Literature (3 cr)MUL 1010 Music Literature/Music Appreciation (3 cr) PHI 2010 Introduction to Philosophy (3 cr) - GRW THE 2000 Theatre Appreciation (3 cr) - GL Humanities - Group Two (FIU Required): One course must be from the following list.
+AFH 2000 African Civilizations (3 cr) - GRW/GL AMH 2041 Origins of American Civilization (3 cr) - GRW/GL AMH 2042 Modern American Civilization (3 cr) - GRW/GL ARC 2701 History of Architecture 1 (3 cr) - GRW ENG 2012 Approaches to Literature (3 cr) - GRW EUH 2011 Western Civ.: Early European Civilization (3 cr) - GRW/GL EUH 2021 Western Civ.: Medieval to Modern Europe (3 cr) - GRW/GL EUH 2030 Western Civ.: Europe in the Modern Era (3 cr) - GRW/GL HUM 3306 History of Ideas (3 cr) - GRW IDS 3309 How We Know What We Know (3 cr) - GRW/GL IDS 3309 Flow We know What We know (3 cr) - GRW/GL LAH 2020 Latin American Civilization (3 cr) - GRW/GL -PHI 2600 Introduction to Ethics (3 cr) - GRW POT 3013 Ancient & Medieval Political Theory (3 cr) - GRW REL 2011 Religion: Analysis and Interpretation (3 cr) - GRW/GL SPC 3230 Rhetorical Comm.: A Theory Civil Discourse (3 cr) - GRW SPC 3271 Rhetoric & Public Address (3 cr) - GRW WOH 2001 World Civilization (3 cr) - GRW/GL WST 3120 Global Women's Writing (3 cr) - GRW/GL

+MATHEMATICS (2 three-credit courses required; one from Group One and one from Group Two.)
+Students will determine appropriate mathematical and computational models and methods in problem solving, and demonstrate an understanding of mathematical concepts.
+Students will apply appropriate mathematical and computational models and methods in problem solving.

-MATHEMATICS (2 three-credit courses required, one from Group One and one from Group Two.)
-These are Gordon Rule courses.
-Must earn "C" or better.
-Students who successfully complete a mathematics course in Group Two for which a course in Group One is an immediate prerequisite shall be considered to have completed Group One and will take two mathematics courses from Group Two.
+Any student who successfully completes a mathematics course in Group Two for which a course in Group One is an immediate prerequisite shall be considered to have completed Group One and may take two mathematics courses from Group Two.
 However, ONE OF THE TWO MATHEMATICS COURSES MUST HAVE A MAC, MGF, OR MTG PREFIX.